-Car Park Gritting – Everything you need to know for Winter 2021
+Car Park Gritting – Everything you need to know this winter

 Snow and ice are two major hazards for businesses during the winter months.
 Outdoor areas, including car parks, can quickly become dangerous and action must be taken.

 Do you know what to do when snow and ice appear on the outdoor areas of your premises?
 Do you understand your responsibilities and also why you need to act in the event of snow and ice?